Kate Spade’s Sister Says The Suicide ‘Was Not Unexpected’ Due To Spade Suffering Years Of Severe Depression

 “[Kate] was all set to go — but then chickened out by morning.
 I even said I (would) go with her and be a ‘patient’ too (she liked that idea)… That seemed to make her more comfortable, and we’d get sooo close to packing her bags, but — in the end, the ‘image’ of her brand (happy-go-lucky Kate Spade) was more important for her to keep up.
 She was definitely worried about what people would say if they found out.”‘

 Although Saffo believes that Spade didn’t receive treatment due to public perception over her “happy-go-lucky” brand, Self described a new study that revealed that it’s not uncommon for people with depression to not seek treatment.
-According to the study published in JAMA Internal Medicine, only less than thirty percent of 46,000 adults with depression looked for professional help.
+According to the study published in JAMA Internal Medicine, only less than 30 percent of 46,000 adults with depression looked for professional help.
 Some of the reasons for this are because depressed people don’t feel that they deserve the help.
-For others, the hopelessness that accompanies depression is overbearing, as described by Alicia H. Clark, Psy.D.: “This hopelessness, if left unchecked, can feed a vicious cycle of shame, guilt, and inertia that worsen symptoms over time.”
+For others, the hopelessness that accompanies depression is overbearing, as described by Alicia H. Clark, Psy.D.
+“This hopelessness, if left unchecked, can feed a vicious cycle of shame, guilt, and inertia that worsen symptoms over time.”

 Reta Saffo- Kate Spade Valentine sister: “She refused to seek mental illness treatment and self medicated with alcohol,” as well as being preoccupied with Robin Williams suicide death. https://t.co/Aq0CW19DOt